 Attending school at home.
 Parents can choose to educate their children at home.
 They must file a Notice of Intent with the local superintendent of schools and offer assurances that they'll provide their children an adequate education.

 Attending school when the home school district doesn't operate its own.
 A student whose parents live in a school unit that doesn't operate or contract with a school for the student's grade level can choose to attend any public or private school that will accept him or her.
 The home school district pays the cost of transportation and tuition, up to the State-determined, average per-student cost.

 Attending school in a nearby unit due to distance.
 A student whose parents live far from the normally designated, local public school can seek the consent of the local school board to attend school in an adjoining SAU whose facilities might be closer.
 For this arrangement to take effect, the adjoining SAU must agree to accept tuition students.
 The sending SAU pays the cost of tuition and transportation.

 Living within an SAU of 10 or fewer students.
 A student whose parents live in a school unit of 10 or fewer students are eligible to attend school in a nearby district if the school boards of both units agree.
 The home school district pays the cost of tuition and transportation.

 Attending school in another district for academic reasons.
-If a student's home high school doesn't offer two approved foreign language courses, the student may attend another secondary school that accepts him or her as long as the student notifies the home school of his or her intentions by April 1 of the preceding school year.
+If a student's home high school doesn't offer two approved foreign language courses, the student may attend a course in another secondary school that accepts him or her as long as the student notifies the home school of his or her intentions by April 1 of the preceding school year.